To use a model in the China (Beijing) region, go to the API key page for the China (Beijing) region

 In a single task, |

-When you receive the task-finished event from the server, it indicates that the task is finished.
+When you receive the task-finished event from the server, this indicates that the task has finished.

-After the task is finished, you can close the WebSocket connection to end the program, or you can reuse the WebSocket connection and resend the run-task instruction to start the next task.
-For more information, see Connection establishment overhead and connection reuse.
+After the task finishes, you can close the WebSocket connection to terminate the program.
+You can also reuse the WebSocket connection and send another run-task instruction to start the next task.
+For more information, see Connection overhead and reuse.

 Example: